Merger control in Romania: overview

 Remedies, penalties and appeal

 The parties to a notified transaction can offer remedies, either behavioural or structural, for removing the competition concerns.
-Historically, the Competition Council prefers structural remedies as they are simpler and easier to implement, although it has recently cleared a takeover following both structural and behavioural remedies offered by the parties.
+Historically, the Competition Council prefers structural remedies as they are simpler and easier to implement, although it has cleared a takeover following both structural and behavioural remedies offered by the parties.

 The Competition Council can accept remedies including: